A-Level-Computer-Science-Group/escg-enrolment-map/server/README.md

 ## Language choice.

 The server will be written in typescript so that existing client side code can be easily moved to the server.

+##### A more specific specification on particular technologies will be needed once this is approved.